hudochenkov/stylelint-config-hudochenkov/README.md

 * `stylelint-config-hudochenkov` — default config which includes rules from Stylelint core only.
 * `stylelint-config-hudochenkov/order` — config for order of content within declaration blocks and properties order.
 Uses [`stylelint-order`].
-* `stylelint-config-hudochenkov/full` — combines all configs together and includes:
+* `stylelint-config-hudochenkov/full` — combines all configs above.
-  * `stylelint-config-hudochenkov`
-  * `stylelint-config-hudochenkov/order`

 ## Installation